Streamlining Machine Identity Lifecycle Automation

 Aspect Manual Process Automated Process

-Time Takes longer due to manual tasks Quick and efficient
+Time Takes longer due to manual tasks, lots of clicking.
+Quick and efficient, machines do the heavy lifting.

 Flowchart of Machine Identity Lifecycle Automation